blahcat/blahcat.github.io/content/2024-01-27-tapping-into-the-potential-of-memory-dump-emulation.md

 It is well-known that the [Bochs emulator](https://github.com/bochs-emu/Bochs) has incredibly powerful instrumentation capabilities and is regarded as being very faithful to the x86 ABI implementation itself (including the most recent extensions). [`BochsCPU`](https://github.com/yrp604/BochsCPU) by [yrp](https://twitter.com/yrp604), on the other hand, is a Rust library that wraps the Bochs CPU code and exposes via Rust API (and C++ via FFI) all the instrumentation points (context switches, interrupts, exceptions, etc) that Bochs does.
 This makes it a useful tool for tasks such as developing [code any X86 mode](https://github.com/hugsy/bochscpu-python/blob/main/examples/real_mode_print_hello_world.py), dealing with very old, mission-critical software, and assisting in reversing/vulnerability research tasks.

 And that's an amazing environment since Bochs is extremely faithful to what the x86 cpu actually executes, it will be merciless should you fail to prepare the CPU state adequately (missing flags when setting long mode, forgot to reset a trap flag, etc.).
-Even though that could seem tidious, especially if compared to `unicorn/qemu` for instance, that abstracts everything beforehand to the dev.
+Even though that could seem tedious, especially if compared to `unicorn/qemu` for instance, that abstracts everything beforehand to the dev.
 But I believe such behavior by forcing to read carefully the Intel manuals to have the expected behavior, it only makes you know X86 CPU better.

 ### `udmp-parser[3]`/`kdmp-parser[4]`